davidgfnet/whatsapp-purple/README.md

 Please, do not contact me by email for this kind of issues, I won't answer your questions.
 For developing matters you can open an issue, create a pull request or (in case you think it's necessary) email me.

+* **How do I get a meaningful backtrace?**

+In order to get a proper backtrace, you can either use your package manager to install a debug package or rebuild the library with debug symbols using `make debug`.